jeffreysorgen/golf-club-sensors/EnablingBLE.md

 #
 _Going to need to learn to code a function now._

 We're going to modify _golf-swing-acc-ble_ (now **_golf-swing-acc-ble-NOTIFY_**), and include the code that will notify the Client of a state change.
 We can see this in "Client Characteristic Configuration" or UUID "0x2902".

+- First, disengage the loop to print to the Serial port so we can just see whether our function was called.
+- Maybe print "Ready" just using _print_ so it doesn't scroll down
+- And for testing, put a delay() in to only loop a few times a second.
+- Call the function every half second, so use `if millis(500)`

 #
 #
 Here's the [FORUM for Arduino.](https://forum.arduino.cc/c/using-arduino/programming-questions/20)